-The only issue I had with this was that IAPT appointment was going to be 3–6 months away due to a huge waiting list, so at this point I decided that I needed to help myself recover.
+The only issue I had with this was that the IAPT appointment was going to be 3–6 months away due to a huge waiting list, so at this point, I decided that I needed to help myself recover.

 Lifting heavy weights and hitting the punch bag really cleared my mind to a point where I was feeling on top of the world both mentally and physically but then I had a relapse.
 The relapse really knocked me back and cost me three weeks of sitting at home not being interested in the world and ultimately led to six weeks away from the gym.